 This standard provides the requirements for Seattle City Light (SCL) looped radial system transformer pad services.
-This standard does not provide requirements for in-building vaults
+This standard does not provide requirements for in-building vaults.
 Requirements for in-building vaults are outside the scope of this standard.
 For transformers located within in-building vaults, refer to SCL 0751.00 and 0751.60.
 For transformers installed outside in below-grade vaults, refer to SCL 0732.50.

-This standard provides direction to customers, contractors, and SCL crews about where and how to properly install padmount transformer services and construct structures around transformers.

-Where conflict exists between SCL requirements, the following order of precedence shall apply:

-- 1. Project-specific Customer Requirements Package, including the Service Construction Letter and Drawing
+Application This standard provides direction to customers, contractors, and SCL crews about where and how to properly install padmount transformer services and construct structures around transformers.
+Single-phase pad-mounted transformers are only for replacing units that have failed in service.
+For new construction, consider installing a submersible-type unit instead.
+See SCL 4320.00.
+Conflict Where conflict exists between SCL requirements, the following order of precedence shall apply: Project-specific Customer Requirements Package, including the Service Construction Letter and Drawing SCL 0724.50 3.
+Seattle Building Code, 2015, Section 428 (within the City of Seattle)

-- 2. SCL 0724.50

 - 3. Seattle Building Code, 2015, Section 428 (within the City of Seattle)

 - 4. Other SCL construction standards

 - 5. Other industry standards